bloominstituteoftechnology/Precourse/Lesson4-JS-I/homework/Definitions.md

-A variable is a label used to store data.
+A variable is a label used to store information.

-A string is text that can contain words or numbers and that is contained using quotes.
+Strings are letters and numbers that live inside quotation marks.
+They can be whatever they want to be and can even include spaces!

-Functions are programs that run code.
+Functions are instructions for a computer to follow.

 An argument is a value that is passed into a function.

-Return statements end functions and return a value from the function.
+Return statements are a way of escaping a function and returning the results of the computer following the set of instructions given to it in a function.

-If statements are used to check if something is true or false.
-If true, the code works.
-If false, the code does not.
-If statements can be more complicated by allowing a person to write an if else statement such that if the condition is false, a different thing happens, etc.
+If statements are tests that arguments take.
+If the argument passes the test, the instructions that follow the test are carried out.
+If it fails the test, the instructions are not followed.
+There is no reward for a failed test.

-Boolean values are either true or false and nothing else.
+Boolean values are the answers true and false.
+However, arguments are tricky and can sometimes trick a test into passing or failing them!